Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Method

 subject to

 where $y_t \in \mathcal{Y}$ is a target value, $X_b \in \mathcal{X}$ is a base data to be explained, and $X_{cf}$ is a candidate for counterfactual explanations. $\text{loss}$ is the loss function between $y_t$ and $f_j(X_{cf})$.
 Specifically, when $y$ is a continuous variable, the squared or absolute error is used.
 When $y$ is a categorical variable, the cross-entropy error is used.
-The $m$ values of the losses are vectors. $d$ is a distance function that uses the Euclidean distance, squared Euclidean distance, etc. $C$ is the upper bound of the distance function.
-The $J$ types of functions $g_j: \mathcal{X} \to \mathbb{R}$ and $K$ types of functions $h_k: \mathcal{X} \to \mathbb{R}$ are the functions of constraints.
-In summary, this study seeks to find $X_{cf}$ that is less than or equal to $C$ with respect to the base $X_b$, satisfies certain constraints, and is better than the other solutions in the loss function for all models.
-Such a solution with repeated Pareto improvements is called the Pareto solution, the details of which are described in Section 2.2.
+The $m$ values of the losses are vectors. $d$ is a distance function {(e.g., Euclidean distance $\|X_b - X_{cf}\|_2$)}. $C$ is the upper bound of the distance function, {serving as the \textit{proximity constraint} that ensures the CE does not deviate excessively from the original instance.} {Typical inequality constraints $g_j$ include lower- and upper-bound constraints on individual features (e.g., $g_j(X_{cf}) = X_{cf}[j] - \mathrm{lb}_j \geq 0$) or monotonicity constraints.
+Equality constraints $h_k$ can fix certain features that are not actionable (e.g., $h_k(X_{cf}) = X_{cf}[k] - X_b[k] = 0$).} In summary, this study seeks to find $X_{cf}$ such that the {distance $d(X_b, X_{cf})$ is less than or equal to $C$}, satisfies certain constraints, and is better than the other solutions in the loss function for all models.
+Such a solution with repeated Pareto improvements is called the Pareto {front}; the formal definition is given in Section~\ref{subsec2}.